deshanm/react-native-extended-country-picker/README.md

 import * as React from 'react';
 import { View } from 'react-native';
-import { CountryList } from 'react-native-country-picker';
+import { CountryList } from 'react-native-extended-country-picker';

 export default function App() {
   return (